redfox846/cstars/README.md

 sudo mv Cstars /usr/bin/ && chmod +x /usr/bin/Cstars

 # How to use
-enter "Cstars 500" to terminal the 500 is how many stars you want this can be what ever number you want
+Enter "Cstars 500" in the terminal
+The 500 is how many stars you want
+This can be what ever number you want